Javier, Astros pitch 2nd no-hitter in World Series history

 “For me?
 I mean, a loss is a loss,” Phillies manager Rob Thomson said.
 “That’s the way I kind of look at it.”

-Alex Bregman delivered the hit Houston desperately needed, a two-run double in a five-run fifth inning, and that was plenty for the Astros.
+Alex Bregman delivered the big hit Houston hoped for, a two-run double in a five-run fifth inning, and that was plenty for the Astros.

-Completely in charge, Javier struck out nine, walked two and hardly allowed any loud contact.
+Completely in charge, Javier struck out nine — including five straight — walked two and hardly allowed any loud contact.
 He tamed a club that had been 6-0 at home this postseason while hitting 17 home runs.

 “New day, new opportunity,” Abreu said.
 “What happened yesterday stays in the past.
 Today is a new opportunity.”